agency-ai-solutions/n8n-nodes-agencii/README.md

 1. Add an Agencii node to your workflow
 2. Select Resource: Chat
 3. Select Operation: Get Response
-4. Set Prompt: "Analyze the customer feedback data and provide a summary: {{$json.feedbackData}}"
+4. Set Message: "Analyze the customer feedback data and provide a summary: {{$json.feedbackData}}"
-5. Leave Chat ID empty (a new session will be created automatically)
+5. Leave Session ID empty (a new session will be created automatically)
 ```

 **Result:** Your agency processes the request using its configured agents and tools, returning the result.